BioData-Club/ghpages-rtd/docs/tips-tricks.md

 - Fork button in top right
 - Settings tab just below that
-- Don’t edit the config below the “DO NOT EDIT”
+- Don’t edit the `_config.yml` below the “DO NOT EDIT”
 - Is your website not updated?
     - Commit changes after editing
     - It might take a minute